Multilingual Code Co-Evolution Using Large Language Models: Task

 \section{Task}

 At a high level, we work on a system that is triggered when a software developer, who maintains projects written in multiple programming languages, makes changes to one method in one of the languages, i.e., the ``source'' language.
 The system would automatically suggest updates to the methods with identical functionality in other language(s), i.e., the ``target'' language(s).
 To scope our work in this paper, we focus on \Java as the source language, and \Cs as the target language.
-However, our approach is generalizable to other programming languages and we leave evaluation that targets other programming languages as future work.
+We leave evaluation that targets other programming languages as future work.

 In Figure~\ref{fig:intro-example}, consider a method \UseMacro{java_old} (\UseMacro{intro-example-java-method}) written in the source language \UseMacro{source} and a method \UseMacro{cs_old} (\UseMacro{intro-example-cs-method}) written in the target language \UseMacro{target} with identical functionality (hence similar implementation).
 Given the updated method \UseMacro{java_new} in \UseMacro{source}, we define the task to generate the new method \UseMacro{cs_new} in \UseMacro{target} leveraging context provided by the code changes \UseMacro{java_edits}, such that its functionality is consistent with \UseMacro{java_new}.
 Namely, we model the conditional probability distribution